 Four directors of Renaissance are to be elected at the Annual Meeting.
 The Bye-Laws of Renaissance provide for a classified Board, consisting of eleven members (which the Renaissance Board may determine to expand to twelve members) divided into three classes of approximately equal size.
-At the Annual Meeting, the shareholders will elect four of the eleven directors of Renaissance as Class I Directors, who shall serve until the Renaissance 2002 Annual Meeting.
-Of the continuing directors, (i) three of the eleven directors of Renaissance are Class II Directors, who shall serve until the Renaissance 2000 Annual Meeting; and (ii) four of the eleven directors of Renaissance are Class III Directors, who shall serve until the Renaissance 2001 Annual Meeting.
+At the Annual Meeting, the shareholders will elect four of the eleven directors of Renaissance as Class II Directors, who shall serve until the Renaissance 2003 Annual Meeting.
+Of the continuing directors, (i) four of the eleven directors of Renaissance are Class I Directors, who shall serve until the Renaissance 2002 Annual Meeting; and (ii) four of the eleven directors of Renaissance are Class III Directors, who shall serve until the Renaissance are Class III Directors, who shall serve until the Renaissance are Class III Directors, who shall serve until the Renaissance 2001 Annual Meeting.